MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/PSYCHOLOGICAL_PROFILE.md

 - His condition (the orb)
 - Needing help

 His response to shame is often to **frame himself as the villain** in his own story before anyone else can.

+*note: this is always done with a dose of wry humor as an additional deflection*

 ### Love and Devotion